-CRL Entry Presence Description Extension ${\bf reasonCode}$ When present (OID 2.5.29.21) , not be marked critical and indicate the most appropriate reason for revocation of the Certificate.
-However, be omitted if the CRL entry is for a Certificate not technically capable of causing issuance and either 1) the CRL entry is for Subscriber Certificate subject to the Requirements revoked prior to July 15, 2023 or 2) the reason for revocation (i.e.,reasonCode) is unspecified.
+CRL Entry Presence Description Extension 110001100 2 coorpoint When present (OID 2.5.29.21), not be marked critical and indicate the most appropriate reason for revocation of the Certificate.
+However, be omitted if the CRL entry is for a Certificate not technically capable of causing issuance and reasonCode either 1) the CRL entry is for Subscriber Certificate subject to the Requirements revoked prior to July 15, 2023 or 2) the reason for revocation (i.e.,reasonCode) is unspecified.
 See the table of "CRLReasons" for the requirements.
-Any other value Not Recommended
+A 11 1 Not Any other value Recommended